EyalSchiff/EyalSchiff/README.md

 Here are the main repositories currently available on my profile:

 * **[B.Sc.
-Final Project: GC-eDRAM DRT Optimization (In Progress)](https://github.com/EyalSchiff/Final-Project):** My final year project focusing on optimizing Data Retention Time (DRT) for Gain-Cell embedded DRAM to improve energy efficiency.
+Final Project: GC-eDRAM DRT Optimization (In Progress)](https://github.com/EyalSchiff/Final-Project):** My final year project focusing on optimizing Data Retention Time (DRT) for Gain-Cell embedded DRAM to improve energy efficiency and maximize memory availability by reducing refresh downtime.
 The project involves building Verilog behavioral models to emulate memory volatility and designing a smart, LUT-based adaptive refresh controller with multiplexing logic to significantly reduce static power consumption.
 * **[Self-Verilog-Projects](https://github.com/EyalSchiff/Self-verilog-projects):** A collection of RTL designs and testbenches in Verilog.
 The flagship project in this repository is a **16-Entry Hardware Resource Allocator (Locker System)**.
 This system was systematically built from the ground up by reusing and integrating my previously implemented basic logic components (such as custom SR flip-flops, multiplexers, encoders, and decoders) into a fully functional, hierarchical architecture.

 *(More projects and architectural explorations will be added soon!)*